Stonley890/Essentials/README.md

-This is a fork of EssentialsX that removes some commands that conflict with vanilla Minecraft commands.
+This is a fork of EssentialsX with various changes for the Wings of Fire: The New World Minecraft server.

-Removed:
+# Commands

+Some commands that conflict with vanilla Minecraft commands have been removed:

 - ban
 - banip